 The solution to reducing errors in spreadsheets is, again, found in the abstract of the study: “Surveys of spreadsheet developers indicate that spreadsheet creation, in contrast, is informal, and few organizations have comprehensive policies for spreadsheet development.”

-Another problem is people’s annoying tendency to use Excel for tasks that it wasn’t designed for.
+Another problem is people’s annoying tendency to use Excel for tasks for which it wasn’t designed for.
 A CRM tool is one example.
 Financial reporting is another.
 Square peg, round hole, you get the idea.
 There are other haters who say that Excel isn’t collaborative enough or is just plain ugly.
 Those might be valid points as well, but the bottom line is, when it comes to Excel’s shortcomings, we have met the enemy, and he is us.

 A lot of people — ahem software engineers — seem to think that accountants don’t know what’s best for them or how to best do their jobs.
 Why else would we see all these new apps on the market claiming that they can replace Excel?